giovannicandotti/auth2/README.md

 **Usage**

-Download the 'auth' folder and related files to a web server.
+Download the 'auth' folder and related files to your web server.

 Use 'auth2/img/myOldTotp.png' as example picture for Case 4.